 The advantages are that it does not require a medical device implant into the body; the pyloric valve and small intestine are kept intact.
 The gastric sleeve reduces hunger because of the portion of the stomach that produces Ghrelin; due to the hunger-stimulating hormone being removed.
 Patients have few food intolerances, and therefore there is a low risk of malnutrition.
 A sleeve is an option for patients who do not qualify for band or bypass and can be converted to a gastric bypass for additional weight loss.

 In terms of expected weight loss, there is a faster rate of weight loss compared to the band.
 The short-term results have been primarily favourable, especially in low BMI patients (BMI 35 – 45).
 The expected weight loss is an average of 55% of excess weight at two years.
 At the moment, long-term results are not yet available.

 Now let’s take a look at the gastric band procedure:

-The dietary requirements for gastric band patients are 800 calories per day during weight loss period (2-3 years) then 1000-1200 calories per day, once their goal weight has been achieved.
+The dietary requirements for gastric band patients are 800 calories per day during weight loss period (2-3 years) than 1000-1200 calories per day, once their goal weight has been achieved.
 It is recommended to eat protein-rich foods and avoid fibrous, dry, or doughy foods as they can get stuck in the stoma of where the band is situated around the stomach.
 It is wise to avoid high fat, high-calorie foods and carbonated drinks and to drink 6-8 cups of water a day.
-Gastric band patients need to eat 3 small meals a day, avoid snacking and not drink at the same time as eating.
+Gastric band patients need to eat three small meals a day, avoid snacking and not drink at the same time as eating.
 One of the golden rules is to eat slowly and chew their food thoroughly.
 In terms of supplementation, they are advised to take multivitamins and calcium.